turingschool/curriculum/source/topics/performance/digest_based_caching.markdown

 #### Extracting a Partial

 Find the part of the view template that renders the comments using `@article.comments.each`.
-Cut the whole segment out to a partial:
+Cut the segment inside of the each block out to a partial:

 ```html+erb
 <%= render partial: 'comments/comment', collection: @article.comments %>